buxtronix/living-hinge/README.md

 You will need to download the archive from the Github `0.92` branch.

-Download that archive, and extract the files `lattice_hinge.inx` and `lattice_hinge.py` into your extensions folder (see above for the location).
+Download that archive, and extract the files `living_hinge.inx` and `living_hinge.py` into your extensions folder (see above for the location).

 ## Usage

-The extension is found in `Extensions->Render->Lattice Hinge...`
+The extension is found in `Extensions->Render->Living Hinge...`

+Input the width and height of the desired pattern and then apply (or live preview).
+If an object is currently selected, the extension will fill the object's bounding box instead of using the size inputs.

 Choose the type of pattern you'd like by selecting its tab.
 Adjust the parameters as needed.
-Input the width and height of the desired pattern and then apply (or live preview).
+Play with the sliders in Live Preview mode to find the optimal values and click Apply to use it.

+The extension will round some of the parameters up or down in order to fill the desired area evenly.

 To get a better bounding box by the edge, you can draw a bounding path around the desired area afterwards, then select `Path->Intersection`